dlew/joda-time-android/README.md

       compile 'net.danlew:android.joda:2.6.0'
     }

+In addition, if you're using it as a plain old library project, you must include the joda-time jar on its own (the no-tzdb version).

 Once the project is imported, you **must** initialize the timezone provider and TIMEZONE_CHANGED broadcast receiver with a `Context` (via `JodaTimeAndroid.init()`) before you can start using this library.
 I suggest putting this code in `Application.onCreate()`:

     public class MyApp extends Application {